acmailer/acmailer/UPGRADE.md

 It's an internal class and it's not very likely that you were using it, but if you were, you need to change to the new one instead.

+### Dropped support for PHP <7.4

+Starting with v8.0.0, this module no longer supports PHP 7.2 and 7.3

 ### Renamed result object methods

 When an email is sent by calling the `send` method in the `MailService`, it returns an `AcMailer\Result\MailResult` object.

 This object (as well as the `AcMailer\Result\ResultInterface` it implements) used to have two methods called `getException` and `hasException`.

-These two methods have been renamed to `getThrowable` and `hasThrowable` to make it more consistent.
+These two methods have been renamed to `getThrowable` and `hasThrowable` to make it more consistent with the fact that they actually handle a throwable instance.

 ### `MailEvent` split into separated classes